This overview covers the key steps for installing Red Hat Enterprise Linux 8 so you can get started with software development.

 7. Create your user ID and set the root password,

 While the installation is proceeding, click Root Password to set the root (Administrator) password.

 Next, create the regular user ID that you will use to log into the system by clicking User Creation.

 Important note: Select Make this user administrator.
 This will enable

 8. Reboot and eject installation media

 When installation is complete, click Reboot in the lower right corner.

-IMPORTANT: While your system is rebooting, don’t forget to eject the installation media so that you don’t inadvertently reboot into the RHEL 8 Beta installer again.
+Important note: While your system is rebooting, don’t forget to eject the installation media so that you don’t inadvertently reboot into the RHEL 8 installer again

 When the system reboots, click License Information to accept the license agreement.
 On the License Information screen, Click I accept the license agreement under the text of the license.